vipinsao/vipinsao/README.md

 ---

 ## 📚 Currently Learning
-- 📦 Advanced performance optimization techniques
-- ☁️ AWS & Docker for cloud deployment and containerization
+- ☁️ AWS for cloud computing and scalable deployments
+- 🐳 Docker for containerization and microservices architecture
-- 🤖 Exploring AI Agents & integrating AI models into web apps
+- 🤖 AI Agents and integrating AI models in web apps
+- 🧠 System design and performance optimization
-- 🎨 UI/UX improvement for better user experience
+- 🎨 UI/UX for better user engagement

 ---

 ## 🤝 What I’m Looking For
-I am currently open to:
-- 🤝 Collaborations on exciting full stack and AI-powered projects
+Open to:
-- 💼 Software Development / Full Stack Developer roles (Remote or Onsite)
+- 💼 SDE / Full Stack Developer roles (Remote or Onsite)
-- 📈 Contributing to impactful and scalable applications
+- 🤝 Collaboration on impactful open source and AI-driven projects
+- 🚀 Startup or product-based companies with growth mindset

 ---